finale-lua/lua-scripts/docs/rgp-lua/tinyxml2.md

 - Many of the `Set...` or `Push...` functions use C++ overloading that is not available in Lua.
 For Lua, each numerical setter is named parallel to its getter.
 For example, the setter `XMLAttribute.SetIntAttribute` corresponds to `XMLAttribute.IntAttribute`.
 - Each of the classes has a `ClassName` method added that is not in the original documentation.
 - `XMLPrinter` is available for memory buffer printing only.
 If you need to write to a file, use `io.write` to write the `CStr` of the `XMLPrinter` to the file.
-- The constructor for `XMLDocument` is a plain constructor with no arguments that uses default values for `processEntities` and `whitespaceMode`.

 C++